v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 - **Language** - From languages prepopulated in the dropdown menu.
 - **Question Type** - Rating, multiple choice, open-ended.
 - **Reporting Label** - For easy identification of your item.
 - **Question Text** - Consider if it's as it should be.
 Wording shows verbatim.
 The **+ button** allows you to edit the question.
 Try not to edit our standard survey items!
 Item edits may impact language translations and the item's intention.
-This change can subsequentlly affect the accuracy of the benchmark tied to the item.
+This change can subsequently affect the accuracy of the benchmark tied to the item.
 - **Instruction Text** - Use this space to provide survey takers with helpful information about how to answer this item.
 - **Comment Placeholder Text**
-- **Leave your comments here** appears by default, but this text can be customized.**Rating Scale** - five (5) or seven (7) points
+- **Leave your comments here** appears by default, but this text can be customized. **Rating Scale** - five (5) or seven (7) points
 - Decide whether to include the rating **Label for all options** - The **Low Value** (1-strongly disagree) and **High Value** (5- strongly agree) appear by default.
 To define values 2, 3, and 4, toggle to **YES** and then assign their meaning.
 For example: 2 = disagree.
 - Decide whether to **Allow Comments** - Toggle to **Yes** or **No.**
 - Decide whether this item can be an **Optional Question** - Toggle to **Yes** or **No.**